AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 To relocate the shared inventory stash, first, you need to remove ALL of the items from it anywhere you want to make it empty.
 Then, any stashed item (or a pile of items) will automatically become the new stash.
-The process takes several turns, so you should plan stash relocation in advance.
+The process takes several turns, so you should plan shared inventory stash relocation in advance.
 You should keep your eye on the item management stat in the character menu '#'.
 If this stat is too low (which may be caused by an injury or low calmness level), it will be difficult for the character to work with items in